mariyan-sanduni/Zepto_inventory_analysis/README.md

 # Zepto_inventory_analysis

-## Portfolio Project Description
-This project demonstrates my ability to use **SQL for real-world business analysis**.
-Using a product dataset from a quick-commerce grocery platform (Zepto), I performed **data exploration, cleaning, and analytical queries in PostgreSQL** to extract insights related to pricing strategies, inventory availability, and category-level revenue potential.

-The goal of this project was to simulate the work of a **data analyst supporting business decisions in an e-commerce environment**.

----

 # Project Background

 Zepto is a **quick commerce grocery delivery platform** that delivers products within minutes using dark stores.